sphynkx/yurtube/README.md

 ```bash
 mysql -h 127.0.0.1 -P 9306 -e "SELECT video_id,title,status FROM videos_rt WHERE video_id='XXXXXXXXXXXX'"
 ```
-where "XXXXXXXXXXXX" id ID of edited video.
+where "XXXXXXXXXXXX" is ID of edited video.
 You could get record about modified video.

 To force reindex search DB use script `install/manticore/reindex_all.py`:
 ```bash